The term is “interrogating memory.”

 I have no memory of when—or why—the business moved locations.
 It may simply have been that after his mother died, he decided to move his business closer to his Havertown home.

 A fire of that magnitude, to an established business, should have merited at least some newspaper coverage.
 It may simply be that Newspapers.com has not yet uploaded the correct issues of the Philadelphia Inquirer and Philadelphia Daily News, and I need to do a more thorough search elsewhere.

 I would just note here that the statute of limitations on arson in Pennsylvania is five years.

 Nonetheless, the fact that I am not yet able to confirm these two childhood memories/stories of fire had me seriously questioning the most elusive memory of all:

-When I was four years, I had a great friend who lived on a nearby street.
+When I was around four years old, I had a great friend who lived on a nearby street.
 The street ran up a short incline to a cul-de-sac.
 His house was on this cul-de-sac, at the top of the hill.
 One day, he was playing with matches, and he severely injured himself, to a point where I never saw him again.